Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 From then on Jesus began to preach, “Repent of your sins and turn to God, for the Kingdom of Heaven is near.”
 (Matthew 4:17)

 To repent of our sins means to turn away from them, and towards God.
-To turn from our sins, we must first understand and agree that we are sinners.
+To turn from our sins, we must first understand and agree that we were born into sin and are sinners both by nature and deed.
+The first sin we repent of when we come to believe in Jesus Christ is the sin of unbelief.

-The good news is that when we offer ourselves to become a disciple, Christ promises the Holy Spirit will help us to live holy lives.
+The good news is that when we offer ourselves to become a disciple, Christ promises that we won’t have to live our lives alone or under our own power – the Holy Spirit will help us to live holy lives.

 If God reveals himself to us as a Heavenly Father, and Christ is God the Son, then God manifested in the Holy Spirit is our companion and helper, equipping us to follow Christ and live in obedience to the Father.